Generic torus orbit closures in Schubert varieties: Introduction

-In this paper we study the closure, denoted by $\Yw$, of a generic $T$-orbit in $\Xw$.
+In this paper, we study the closure, denoted by $\Yw$, of a generic $T$-orbit in $\Xw$.
 First we identify maximal cones in the fan of $\Yw$.
 To each $v\in \mathfrak{S}_n$ we associate a cone in $\R^n$:

 These cones projected on the quotient vector space $\R^n/\R(1,\dots,1)$ are exactly the maximal cones in the fan of the permutohedral variety $\Ywo$.
-To describe the maximal cones in the fan of $\Yw$, we introduce an operation $v\to v'$ on $\mathfrak{S}_n$ (depending on $w$), which satisfies the following properties:
+To describe the maximal cones in the fan of $\Yw$, we introduce an operation $\Rw \colon \mathfrak{S}_n \to \mathfrak{S}_n$, called \defi{a retraction}, which satisfies the following properties:

-(See Section~\ref{sect:3} for the definition of the operation.)
-With this understood we have
+(See Section~\ref{sect:3} for the definition of the retraction $\Rw$.)
+With this understood we have:

-\begin{theorem}[Corollary~\ref{coro:maximal_cone}] The maximal cone in the fan of $\Yw$ corresponding to a fixed point $uB$ in $\Yw$ is the union of $C(v)$'s with $v'=u$ projected on the quotient vector space $\R^n/F_w$, where the linear subspace $F_w$ of $\R^n$ is determined by the subtorus of $T$ which fixes $\Yw$ pointwise {\rm (}see Remark~\ref{rema:ambient_space} for $F_w${\rm )}. \end{theorem}
+\begin{theorem}[Corollary~\ref{coro:maximal_cone}] The maximal cone in the fan of $\Yw$ corresponding to a fixed point $uB$ in $\Yw$ is the union of the $C(v)$'s with $\Rw(v)=u$ projected on the quotient vector space $\R^n/F_w$, where the linear subspace $F_w$ of $\R^n$ is determined by the subtorus of $T$ which fixes $\Yw$ pointwise {\rm (}see Remark~\ref{rema:ambient_space} for the definition of $F_w${\rm )}. \end{theorem}

 Using this description of the maximal cones (in fact, considering their dual cones), we obtain a criterion of smoothness of $\Yw$ in terms of graphs.
 Indeed, we associate a graph $\Gwu$ to each $u\le w$ and prove the following.